 In practice, being carbon negative means that we capture more carbon from the air than we release into the atmosphere.
 Thus, our operations reduce the atmospheric carbon atmosphere, and our final impact on the amount of carbon dioxide is subtractive, i.e. negative.

 To achieve this goal, it is generally necessary to both heavily reduce emissions from our own operations and use carbon offsetting, such as nature’s own carbon capture or, alternatively, technologies that remove carbon dioxide from the atmosphere.

-2. Carbon neutral, zero-emission or emission-free
+2. Carbon neutral and emission-free

 3. Carbon emissions/greenhouse gas emissions

 These terms are used when talking about greenhouse gases that cause climate change.
 In addition to carbon dioxide, greenhouse gases also include methane and ozone.
 Refrigerants in refrigerators are also strong greenhouse gases.